robotrab/vagrant-lamp-centos63/README.md

 ## Creating Vhosts

 vhosts.rb will read in domains.json and create a vhost file for each domain listed according to the template.conf.erb file.
-It will also create the associated folder in the clients folder.
+It will also create the associated folder in the clients folder and update the hosts file.

-When adding a new site, you should add an entry to domains.json and an entry to domains_host_file.txt.
+When adding a new site, you should add an entry to domains.json.
 Then rerun vhosts.rb.

 ## Attribution